Raise your hand if you've ever manually copied code from one server to another.

 While both of these services allow you to easily manage project contributors and provide great visual tools for viewing and managing a repository’s commit history, they also integrate directly with popular applications like Slack and Trello, which increases visibility into your project's health.
 In turn, they make the entire development team more productive by improving communication and facilitating collaboration.

 In a Git-backed workflow, facilitating deployments to a production environment is significantly safer (and easier) than the copy-paste alternative.
-From doing a simple git pull on the server to automatically triggering atomic deployments on master branch updates, delivering code can be done in any number of ways (as Codeship’s ebook also explains), each having its own benefits and drawbacks.
+From doing a simple git pull on the server to automatically triggering atomic deployments on controller branch updates, delivering code can be done in any number of ways (as Codeship’s ebook also explains), each having its own benefits and drawbacks.

 So, how do we take a powerful system like Git and use it to automate complex deployment workflows?
 The answer is Continuous Integration (CI) and Continuous Delivery (CD).
 With a CI/CD workflow, your code is automatically and continuously built, tested, and deployed to production whenever you update it.